Arteta confirms Arsenal midfielder Partey set for MRI after aggravating injury in Tottenham loss | Goal.com

 Arsenal midfielder Thomas Partey was forced off injured during first-half stoppage time of his side's Premier League defeat against Tottenham.

-Partey returned from injury to make his first appearance for the Gunners in over a month when he was named in the starting XI for the north London derby on Sunday.
+Partey returned from a thigh injury to make his first appearance for the Gunners in over a month when he was named in the starting XI for the north London derby on Sunday.

 He walked over to the touchline during the build-up to Harry Kane's goal that put Spurs two goals up and was replaced by Dani Ceballos immediately after and just seconds before half-time.
 Spurs would go on to win the derby 2-0, returning to first place in the Premier League.